hambaga/phinguyen.io/content/mighty-mighty-memoization/index.md

 <iframe src="https://codesandbox.io/embed/react-hooks-counter-demo-gv8z3?fontsize=14" title="React Memo Demo" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 This is a simple app where you can write something on the textarea and pressing `Display Message` will pops up an alert with that message.
+Pressing `Disable Field` will grey out both the button and the textarea.

 _(Work in progress)_